velartrill/velartrill.github.io/orig/kestrel.md

 "I meant you personally, Nishuin," I tell her.
 Soshten snickers.

 *"Oh.* I see."
 A quiet, tittering laugh.
 "As I was saying -- I failed to factor in Soshten's presence and her lack of cultural instruction.
-Given that context her anger and her forceful reaction were entirely justified; indeed, she seems quite possessive of you, to jump so quickly to your defense."
+Given that context her anger and her forceful reaction were entirely justified.
+She seems quite possessive of you, to jump so quickly to your defense."
 There's a note of amusement in her voice now.
 "You are a fortunate woman, comrade.
 This way."

 I glance at Soshten.
 She looks away, flushing slightly.
 "Does the whole embassy know we're sleeping together?"
 I ask plaintively.